stormpath/stormpath-dotnet-documentation/docs/oauth2.rst

 Configuration Example
 .....................

-To change the token endpoint URI and use remote (Stormpath API) validation of the access token, use this configuration (shown in YAML):
+To change the token endpoint URI and use remote (Stormpath API) validation of the Access Token, use this configuration (shown in YAML):

 .. code-block:: yaml

-  stormpath:
   web:
     oauth2:
       uri: "/api/token"
       password:
         validationStrategy: "stormpath"

 You could also set this configuration via code: